aiven/devportal/docs/products/postgresql/howto/repair-pg-index.rst

 Rebuild unique indexes
 ----------------------

 A ``UNIQUE`` index works on top of one or more columns whose combination is unique in a table.
 In situations when the index is corrupted or disabled and duplicated physical rows appear in the table, breaking the uniqueness constraint of the index, then index rebuilding with ``REINDEX`` will fail.
-To solve such problem, you'll first need to remove the duplicated rows from the table before attempting to rebuild the index.
+To solve such a problem, you'll first need to remove the duplicated rows from the table before attempting to rebuild the index.

 Identify conflicting duplicated rows
 ''''''''''''''''''''''''''''''''''''

 To identify conflicting duplicate rows, you need to run a query that counts the number of rows for each combination of columns included in the index definition.

-For example, the following ``route`` table has an ``unique_route_index`` index defining unique rows based on the combination of the ``source`` and ``destination`` columns:
+For example, the following ``route`` table has a ``unique_route_index`` index defining unique rows based on the combination of the ``source`` and ``destination`` columns:

 ::